EdOverflow/security-template/README.md

 You can [set up a local environment](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/) to test your _SecurityTemplate_ static site, and [push to GitHub](https://help.github.com/articles/using-jekyll-as-a-static-site-generator-with-github-pages/) if desired.

 This project is a rapidly evolving work in progress.
 We value [contributions](https://github.com/EdOverflow/security-template/blob/master/CONTRIBUTING.md) from the public.
-Interested in checking out a live demo?
-Visit [securitytemplate.site](https://securitytemplate.site).

 # Structure